Bolivian units of measurement

-A number of different units of measurement were used in Bolivia to measure, for example, mass.
-Older system was basically derived from Spain.
-In Bolivia, International Metric system was legally optional since 1871, and International Metric system has been compulsory since 1893 even though, even in 1890s also, metric system was recognised at the custom-houses and other units which were of Spanish origin was also used.
+A number of different units of measurement were used in Bolivia before the 1900s.
+Older systems were mostly derived from Spain.
+In Bolivia, the International Metric system was legally optional since 1871, and has been compulsory since 1893, even though the metric system was recognised at the customs-houses and other units which were of Spanish origin were also used.

 Pre-Metric Units

 A number of units were used in Bolivia, and those units were of Spanish origin.

 Mass

 Different units were used to measure mass.
-One quintal was equal to 46 kg (101.4179 lb).
+One quintal was equal to 100 kg (101.4179 lb).
 One quintal was also equal to 4 arrobas.